DiogerChen/DiogerChen.github.io/docs/source/AboutMe.md

   * John is similar to the pronunciation of the second character in my Chinese name
   * I love **Keanu Reeves**, he played **John Wick** in *John Wick*, and **Johnny Silverhand** in *Cyberpunk 2077*
   * I love **Arthur Morgan** in *Red Dead Redemption II*, **John Marston** got Arthur's hat, and Arthur's will that leaving away from the life with blood

-Special thanks to [Inger Chao](https://www.ingernotes.cn/about/) for her guidance on building this blog site.
+Special thanks to [Inger Chao](https://www.ingernotes.cn/about/) for her guidance on building an old version of this blog site.